Heritage Open Day

 2014 Heritage Open Day saw the inauguration of a new annual event – The Mini Staff Reunion.
 Not a reunion for small staff but an opportunity for former and a few more.. ahem.. shall we say mature? current Moseley staff to meet again and for once not in the Covered Wagon!

-In 2014 and 2015 an encouraging number of staff responded to the invitation to make use of the Heritage Day Opening and met up, enjoying a good catch up over tea and cake.
-For most it was their first opportunity to see the second restoration of the Victorian building – the transformation of the hall into the school library/learning centre and the gym into music suites/recording studios was much admired.
+In subsequent years an encouraging number of staff have responded to the invitation to make use of the Heritage Day Opening and met up, enjoying a good catch up over tea and cake.
+For many it was their first opportunity to see the second restoration of the Victorian building – the transformation of the hall into the school library/learning centre and the gym into music suites/recording studios was much admired.

 A Little Background Info